PynPoint/PynPoint/docs/overview.rst

 Centering
 ~~~~~~~~~

-* :class:`~pynpoint.processing.centering.StarExtractionModule` (CPU): Locate the position of the star.
 * :class:`~pynpoint.processing.centering.StarAlignmentModule` (CPU): Align the images with a cross-correlation.
-* :class:`~pynpoint.processing.centering.StarCenteringModule` (CPU): Center the images by fitting a 2D Gaussian or Moffat function.
+* :class:`~pynpoint.processing.centering.FitCenterModule` (CPU): Fit the PSF with a 2D Gaussian or Moffat function.
 * :class:`~pynpoint.processing.centering.ShiftImagesModule` (CPU): Shift a stack of images.
 * :class:`~pynpoint.processing.centering.WaffleCenteringModule`: Use the waffle spots to center the images.